Rogdham/pyzstd/index.rst

         Larger tables result in better and slower compression.

-        This parameter is useless for "fast" strategy.
+        This parameter is useless for :py:attr:`~Strategy.fast` strategy.

-        It's still useful when using "dfast" strategy, in which case it defines a secondary probe table.
+        It's still useful when using :py:attr:`~Strategy.dfast` strategy, in which case it defines a secondary probe table.

         Special: value ``0`` means "use default chainLog".